SushmaKV5/Python-Data-Science-90Days/Day01_PrintPatterns_Variables_IO/README.md

 - variables_io.py

 ## Next Step

-Learn conditional statements and decision making in Python.
+Learn about the datatypes and type conversion in Python.